Express Entry: Top 10 Frequently Asked Questions Asked and Answered

 The Express Entry system is one of Canada’s most popular immigration programs, inviting 85,300 skilled foreigners to apply for permanent Canadian residence in 2019.
 This target was a mere 700 invitation short of its goal of inviting 86,000 applicants.
 2020 will see an immigration target of 88,000 reserved for Express Entry, with a grand total of 341,000 ITAs (Invitations to Apply) expected to be distributed this year.

 Well, we hear you and are here to answer any questions you may have.
-We’ve selected the top 12 questions about taking the Expressway to Canada and break down how the Express Entry system works for you.
+We’ve selected the top frequently asked questions about taking the Expressway to Canada and break down how the Express Entry system works for you.

 1. What is the Express Entry System?

 The Express Entry system was introduced to help fast-track the Canadian immigration process as well as make it more accessible to skilled foreign immigrants wanting to immigrate to Canada and receive permanent Canadian residence.
 It is not a program but rather a system that manages the three main federal economic immigration programs:

 - Federal Skilled Worker Program; and